pbailey/pbailey.github.io/_posts/2018-04-10-match3-intro.md

 1 - Overview

 As all Vikings know, supporting and growing a live game requires constanly tending to the software and adding new features to maximize the ongoing happiness of our players!
-The Fishworld product design team deteremined that adding Match 3 to Fishworld would add a desireable new feature for our users.
+The Fishworld product design team determined that adding Match 3 to Fishworld would add a desireable new feature for our users.
 Hopefully it would also be good from a revenue generating perspective.

 Due to the timing of migration and the upcoming switch of core technology away from Flash, this presented us with a some hard decisions.
 The code required to build Match 3 would be of a significant size.
 If we proceeded to implement it in Flash, we could get it out reasonably quickly but then it would need a full migration in the future.
 That would add to an already large migration backlog.
 Waiting for migration completion on the other hand would delay the potential revenue generation we hoped to see by many months.